CenterForSpatialResearch/mapping_architecture_urbanism_humanities/10_WebMapping3.md

 In this tutorial, we will use the sensing capacity of our devices to make GPS drawings, an activity with a rich precedent including [You Are Here](https://www.macba.cat/en/exhibition-laura-kurgan) by C4SR's Laura Kurgan, [Amsterdam Realtime](https://waag.org/en/project/amsterdam-realtime) by Esther Polak and Jeroen Kee, and drawings by [Jeremy Wood](http://www.gpsdrawing.com/gallery.html).
 Contemporary devices and Mapbox's API make it straightforward for us to get similar results to what was technically very challenging at the time these works were made.

+## Databases

+Our web-based maps run via javascript in the browser.
+For them to interact with a database, the database also has to be accessible online.
+For many projects, you'll want to set up your own database server.
+That's beyond the scope of our exercise now, however, so we are going to make use of a service, [mLab](https://mlab.com/), that will host a database that we can use (yet another account to create!).

+![mLab account]

+After creating your account and logging in, create a new Mongo DB Deployment.
+Mongo DB is a type of database that stores javascript-style objects such as the GeoJSON format we have previously discussed, so it will be ideal for our purposes. mLab manages the deployment of the database, and it gives us several options of where to host it in the "cloud" (aka massive datacenters owned and operated by Amazon, Google, and Microsoft).
+We'll use Amazon Web Services, with a free sandbox plan, and host it in the `US East` region.
+Call it `drawing-db`.

+![mLab sandbox]

+![mLab confirmation]

+Click the blue button in the bottom right corner that says "Submit Order", and you should be up and running.

+Once you've created and deployed your database, you'll need to get your API key.
+You'll find this under your "user" settings.
+Click the blue link that has your username in the upper right corner, and scroll down to the section that says "API Key."
+Copy your key (paste it into another document or note application if you need to).
+You'll also need to `Enable Data API Access`.

+![mLab db user]
+![mLab API Enable]

 ## Setting up our template

 Just like for the [previous web mapping tutorials](9_WebMapping2.md#start-a-web-project), you'll need to set up a new github project.
 Call this repository "gps_drawing".
 The `index.html`, `style.css`, and `map.js` can be the same as what we used in the previous tutorial — refer to those tutorials to get your initial files set up.
 This is a good practice to get familiar with: most programming projects begin in this way, by assembling relevant pieces from past projects.
 One advantage of using Github is that you'll have all those projects organized and accessible to reference when you need them.